bigsk1/voice-chat-ai/README.md

 - Python 3.10
 - CUDA-enabled GPU
 - Microphone
-- A sence of humor!
+- A sence of humor

 ### Steps